 Types of Weight Loss Surgeries

-Restrictive surgeries work by shrinking the size of the stomach and slowing down digestion.
+Restrictive surgeries work by shrinking the size of your stomach and slowing digestion.
 A normal stomach can hold about 3 pints of food.
-After surgery, the stomach may at first hold as little as an ounce, although later that could stretch to 2 or 3 ounces.
-The smaller the stomach, the less you can eat.
+After surgery, your stomach may at first hold as little as an ounce, although later that could stretch to 2 or 3 ounces.
+The smaller your stomach, the less you can eat.
 The less you eat, the more weight you lose.

 Malabsorptive/restrictive surgeries change how you take in food.
 They give you a smaller stomach and also remove or bypass part of your digestive tract, which makes it harder for your body to absorb calories.
-Doctors rarely do purely malabsorptive surgeries -- also called intestinal bypasses -- anymore because of the side effects.
+Doctors rarely do purely malabsorptive surgeries anymore because of the side effects.

 Implanting an electrical device, the newest of the three techniques, prompts weight loss by interrupting nerve signals between the stomach and the brain.

 What it is: Gastric banding is a type of restrictive weight loss surgery.